lukeelten/openshift-vagrant/reference-architecture/azure-ansible/README.md

 # Red Hat OpenShift Container Platform on Azure

-**NOTE: This repository containing deprecated scripts and ansible playbooks.
-See the official documentation [Deploying and Managing OpenShift 3.9 on Azure](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html-single/deploying_and_managing_openshift_3.9_on_azure/)**
+**NOTE: This repository contains deprecated scripts and ansible playbooks.
+Refer to the official documentation [Deploying and Managing OpenShift 3.9 on Azure](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html-single/deploying_and_managing_openshift_3.9_on_azure/)**

 ## Overview
 The reference architecture supports the creation of either a multi-node full HA